openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 .. code-block::

   .otx/bin/activate
-  # or by this line, if you created environment, using tox
+  # or by this line, if you created an environment, using tox
   . venv/otx/bin/activate

 ***************************